lnicastro/AstroUDFs/README.md

 *Dec* `DOUBLE` : Object declination (J2000) in degrees.

 **Return value** (`STRING`):
-Galactic latitude and longitude, in degrees.
+Galactic longitude and latitude, in the range [0, 360[, [-90, 90] degrees.

 **Example:**